percona/pmm-doc/docs/details/commands/pmm-admin.md

 ### INFORMATION COMMANDS

 `pmm-admin list --server-url=server-url [FLAGS]`
-:    Show Services and Agents running on this Node, and mode of vmagent (push/pull).
+:    Show Services and Agents running on this Node, and the agent mode (push/pull).

 `pmm-admin status --server-url=server-url [FLAGS]`
 :    Show the following information about a local pmm-agent, and its connected server and clients: